pyseed/ppm/README.md

 - bin/
 - docs/
-- src/{project_name}/ the typo should be {project_name} for bootstrap to rename with real project name
+- src/{project_name}/ the typo should be {project_name}, bootstrap will rename token with real project name
 - tests/
 - .gitignore
 - .pylintrc